 Book with a foreign airline

 Get on virtually any foreign airline departing from our shores and you’re almost sure to enjoy a better experience.
-I really saw this first hand last year when I flew Turkish Air all the way to Kyrgyzstan, then got crammed into a lousy United flight coming back.
+I really saw this first-hand last year when I flew Turkish Air all the way to Kyrgyzstan, then got crammed into a lousy United flight coming back.
 It was night and day.
-I’ve heard more people rave about Wow Air and Norwegian than I’ve heard rave about American, United, and Delta combined.
-They’re all budget airlines now (except Southwest, ironically), so explore every alternative before rewarding bad behavior.
+I’ve heard more people rave about Norwegian than I’ve heard rave about American, United, and Delta combined.
+The big U.S. ones are all budget airlines now (except Southwest, ironically), so explore every alternative to the legacy airlines before rewarding bad behavior.